The Show Must Go On (Pink Floyd song)

-"The Show Must Go On" (working titles "Who's Sorry Now", "(It's) Never Too Late") is a song by English rock band Pink Floyd, from their 1979 album The Wall.
+"The Show Must Go On" (working titles "Who's Sorry Now", "(It's) Never Too Late") is a song by the English rock band Pink Floyd, from their 1979 album The Wall.
 It was written by Roger Waters and sung by David Gilmour.

 Recording and lyrics

-Roger Waters wanted to create a "Beach Boys" type sound for the backing vocals, and got Bruce Johnston to come and help create it, but this was only after the Beach Boys themselves had agreed to do so, only to cancel at the last possible moment (the morning of the session, 2 October 1979).
+Roger Waters wanted to create a Beach Boys type sound for the backing vocals, and got Bruce Johnston to come and help create it.
 The song's chord patterns closely resemble those found in "Mother", "In the Flesh", and "Waiting for the Worms".

 The track does not appear in the 1982 film version of The Wall nor in Waters' post-Pink Floyd 1990 concert The Wall – Live in Berlin.
-It also has an extra verse that was cut from the studio album, but is nevertheless included in the lyrics printed on its sleeve.
+It also has an extra verse that was cut from the studio album, but is included in the lyrics printed on its sleeve.